 The Public Check by illion Tenancy is a quick background check.
 It performs instant simultaneous searches for information on your applicant through over a dozen sources, including several international sources.
 Searching parameters can be changed to research 37 other countries.

-The PCC results are matched by your applicant's names only, not birthdate, therefore some information may not relate to your applicant.
+The Pulic Check results are matched by your applicant's names only, not birthdate, therefore some information may not relate to your applicant.
 This is because the sources that are searched do not have the applicant's birthdate recorded, or in the case of social media searches, the applicant has made their birthdate confidential in their profile settings.

 Tip: we recommend including the applicants middle name (if any) into your search criteria to improve the accuracy of your search results,